zabertech/motorZaberMotion/README.md

 - darwin-aarch64
 - darwin-x86

-Even though Windows is not officially supported, we include our Windows dlls in `zaberMotionSupport/ZaberMotionCppSupport` just in case.
+Even though Windows is not officially supported, all Zaber Motion Library Windows dlls are included in the downloaded `zaberMotionSupport/ZaberMotionCppSupport` package.
 If you would like us to add official support for Windows, please let us know!

 Darwin users must add the following to the `configure/CONFIG_SITE` of any IOC which uses this module (example in `iocs/configure/CONFIG_SITE`):
 ```makefile